 Why is all of this important?

 One way BECU earns income is from interest we receive on loans versus what is paid out to members who have deposits in interest-bearing accounts.
-The ratio of money we receive to money we pay out is called the spread – which directly impacts our income.

 Because we don't charge many fees, we have to be diligent about our rates to ensure income is at a sustainable level to pay for the operations of the credit union.

 What loan products are affected by changes to the prime rate?

 The loan products with an Annual Percentage Rate (APR) based directly on the prime rate include:

 - Business line of credit (secured and unsecured)